AniketAGhadge/ReactCode_Pratices/Readme.txt

 useEffect(()=>{console.log("Hello")}, [])  -- If we add empty array then it will only only on initial render useEffect(()=> {console.log("Hello")}, [btnClicked])  -- If we add anything in dependency array then it will call only on change in that dependency array variable

+useParam -
+useParam hook we used to properties passed from the URL. from the useParam we will get a object which contain detils of URL. onClicke of resturant we creatre Link tag added to as URL and concatenate with resto id then in element we are catching id using useParam()

 We have two approach for render
 1) Loads => API (wait for call) => Render
 2) Loads => render => API => re-render    --- Mostly we use this in react